 What makes Skills On Point different than our competitors?

 If you haven’t already noticed, we exist to spend your registration back on you and nothing makes us more happy to see you walk away the smartest person in the rooms you will enter with your skill set.
-People who take our courses routinely tell me they have many firsts at our courses.
+People who take our CME for nurse practitioner courses routinely tell me they have many firsts at our courses.
 The first time this technique has “clicked” for them or the first time they got a good answer for “why this does that”, or so forth.
 We will make sure your training counts.
-It’s not a box to check, it’s somebody’s life we’re dealing with and for I, for one, believe that deserves a bit more realism than what I’ve seen for my own training.
-If you’re interested in learning more about our fantastic live courses, check out our new enrollment map HERE that shows the breakdown of all our live courses in our COVID-friendly training center in Rockford, IL.
+It’s not a box to check, it’s somebody’s life we’re dealing with and I, for one, believe that deserves a bit more realism than what I’ve seen for my own nursing training.
+If you’re interested in learning more about our fantastic live CME courses, check out our new enrollment map HERE that shows the breakdown of all our live courses in our COVID-friendly training center in Rockford, IL.